 Cycle time is defined as the length of time between deciding to start work on something and being finished with that work.

-Decreasing the time from deciding to build something to actually releasing gives your team 3 superpowers that not every team has
+Decreasing the time from deciding to build something to actually releasing gives your team 4 superpowers

 Better feedback.
 When your cycle time is short, it gives your team more opportunity to understand the effectiveness of features.
 The most important barometer of whether your software is good is whether it’s being used for the thing it’s intended to accomplish.
 Teams that have long cycle times lose valuable opportunities to get feedback on whether their software actually works.

 More working software.
 I’m always amazed by the power of good software in organizations.
 Even software that’s not “All the way done”.
 The world can be very unpredictable and despite the best of intentions, product roadmaps often have to change more than we’d like.
 Fast cycle time guarantees software will go live.
 Live software, even if it’s not “done”, can empower organizations in surprising ways.

 More agility.
 A corollary to the last point, sometimes software turns out to be good enough long before the intended scope is complete.
 Knowing a feature is already delivering value gives your team the ability to take on different work than was originally anticipated if needed.